 \section{Abstract}

 We study the general nonlinear diffusion equation $u_t=\nabla\cdot (u^{m-1}\nabla (-\Delta)^{-s}u)$ that describes a flow through a porous medium which is driven by a nonlocal pressure.
 We consider constant parameters $m>1$ and $0<s<1$, we assume that the solutions are non-negative and the problem is posed in the whole space.
-In this paper we prove existence of weak solutions for all integrable initial data $u_0 \ge 0$ and for all exponents $m>1$ by developing a new approximating method that allows to treat the range $m\ge 3$ that could not be covered by previous works.
-We also consider as initial data any non-negative measure $\mu$ with finite mass.
-In passing from bounded initial data to measure data we make strong use of an $L^1$-$L^\infty$ smoothing effect and other functional inequalities.
-Finite speed of propagation is established for all $m\ge 2$, which implies the existence of free boundaries.
+In this paper we prove existence of weak solutions for all integrable initial data $u_0 \ge 0$ and for all exponents $m>1$ by developing a new approximation method that allows to treat the range $m\ge 3$, that could not be covered by previous works.
+We also extend the class of initial data to include any non-negative measure $\mu$ with finite mass.
+In passing from bounded initial data to measure data we make strong use of an $L^1$-$L^\infty$ smoothing effect and other functional estimates.
+Finite speed of propagation is established for all $m\ge 2$, and this property implies the existence of free boundaries.
 The authors had already proved that finite propagation does not hold for $m<2$.

 \textbf{Keywords}: Nonlinear fractional diffusion, fractional Laplacian, existence of weak solutions, energy estimates, speed of propagation, smoothing effect, numerical simulations.
 2000 {\sc Mathematics Subject Classification.} 26A33, 35K65, 76S05.